diogolvaz/MIRES/README.md

 **FINAL NOTES:**
 1. Firebase is constantly updating, meaning that besides the previous steps, other actions may be necessary.
-2. Don't panic with the Blaze model.
-This pricing plan also offers free usage. (more info ate https://firebase.google.com/pricing)

 ### Built With